Skip to content

 Why does a lawn always have to be perfectly cut and mowed weekly?
 If you simply leave the lawnmower in the garage, the insect world in particular will benefit from the growing flowering plants (e.g. daisies, dandelions and white clover), which can finally unfold.

 Also the longer grass protects the lawn from drying out - and you have Less stress when gardening.
 A few good reasons to give up mowing the lawn and, for example, to use a lawn mower the next time you mowing-free May to join in.
-Alternatively, you can simply leave a few areas of the lawn unmown.
+Alternatively, you can simply leave a few areas of the lawn unmown 🙂

 Those who are environmentally conscious and sustainable gardeningalso promotes nesting opportunities for insects.
 Because precisely these are often rare these days.

-The Compost heap I have already mentioned.
+Dense shrubs and the Compost heap I have already mentioned.
 But even with a self-created Sandarium you can do many wild bee species and other earth-nesting insects a big favor.

 Man-made, artificial light sources, such as outdoor lights in gardens or street lamps, are on the increase.
 And Flying insects use this as a guide.